The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Generic Framework

-In the following, we outline the procedure for obtaining the LE using Avila's global theory.
-For the generic 1D spinful QP Hamiltonian in Eq.~\eqref{eq:UniHam}, we consider the 4-by-4 transfer matrix $T_j$ given by $( )^{\intercal}=T_{j}( )^{\intercal} $, where $u_{j\sigma}$ is the wave function of eigenstate at site $j$ with spin $\sigma $. {However, the 4-by-4 transfer matrix does not guarantee exact solvability.
-Exact solvability arises when the transfer matrix is reduced to a block diagonal 2-by-2 form.} When the system incorporates the local constraint introduced in Sec.~\ref{subsec:theoremIII}, the Hamiltonian simplifies to a 1D spinless QP model of dressed particles, featuring a single-frequency potential and nearest-neighbor hopping.
+Now we outline the procedure for obtaining the LE using Avila's global theory.
+For the generic 1D spinful QP Hamiltonian in Eq.~\eqref{eq:UniHam}, we consider the 4-by-4 transfer matrix $T_j$ given by $( )^{\intercal}=T_{j}( )^{\intercal} $, where $u_{j\sigma}$ is the wave function of eigenstate at site $j$ with spin $\sigma $.
+In general, the 4-by-4 transfer matrix does not guarantee exact solvability.
+Exact solvability arises when the transfer matrix is reduced to a block-diagonal 2-by-2 form.
+As we shall show in Sec.~\ref{subsec:theoremIII}, the present spinful system can be reduced to effective spinless QP model of dressed particles when certain local constraint is introduced.
 Consequently, the effective transfer matrix becomes a 2-by-2 matrix.
-In this regime, the Lyapunov exponent $\gamma_{\epsilon}(E)$ is computed as
+In this regime, the LE $\gamma_{\epsilon}(E)$ is computed as

 Here, $E$ is the energy of the corresponding eigenstate, $||A||$ is the norm of the matrix A, i.e. the square root of the largest eigenvalue of $A^{\dagger}A$, ${\cal T}_{n,1}=\prod_{j=1}^{n}T_{j}$.
 The $\epsilon$ is the imaginary part of complexified quasiperiodic phase shift $\theta+i\epsilon$.
 The LE is generally challenging to compute analytically, even for the simple 2-by-2 transfer matrix $T_{j}$.
-Nevertheless, a key result from Avila's global theory allows for the computation of the LE for all eigenstates: The LE $\gamma_{\epsilon}(E)$ is convex, continuous and piecewise linear with quantized right-derivative, given by
+Nevertheless, a key result from Avila's global theory is that with the complexification one can analytically compute the LE for all eigenstates, as long as the LE $\gamma_{\epsilon}(E)$ is convex, continuous and piecewise linear with quantized right-derivative, given by